 How long have you lived in London?
-Two years already and this city continues to amaze me each day.
+Six years already and this city continues to amaze me each day!

 Where do you live?
 After living further North of London in Hampstead Heath, and East in ‘The City’ close to Liverpool Street, I finally discovered my dream neighbourhood in Chiswick.

 What do you like best about your area?
 Popular for its beautiful shaded main road and surrounded by lovely parks, the area is very green, Chiswick is a very dynamic and lively place.
 It is a place where I find my retail impulses turn into enjoyable strolls.
 Most of gastropubs and restaurants have small courtyards where I can retreat to indulge in English Breakfasts or traditional Sunday Roasts.
 It is a place where you can see happiness on everybody’s faces!

 What do you like the most about your job?
 Finding the best properties in the right neighbourhoods that match the client’s requirements.
 We take great care in listening to our clients continually, adapting to their ever-changing needs and committing to delivering the right homes.
 This gives me great motivation, and thanks to the generosity and expertise of the French Touch team, we find flat hunting to be pleasurable.